Applicability

 gorm-oceanbaseproject.

-If you have installed Go and Go-SQL-Driver/MySQL, skip this step.
-If you have not installed them, perform the following steps:
+If you have already installed Go and the Go-SQL-Driver/MySQL driver, you can skip this step.
+If not, follow the steps below.

-Download the Go installation package that suits your operating system from the Go official website.
+Download the Go installation package: You can download the installation package suitable for your operating system from the Go official website.

 Note

-Double-click the installation package and follow the wizard to install Go.
+Install Go: Double-click the downloaded installation package and follow the prompts to install Go.

-Add the installation path of Go to the
+Configure the environment variables: Add the Go installation path to the system PATH environment variable.

-Pathenvironment variable of the system.In Windows, choose Control Panel > System and Security > System > Advanced system settings > Environment Variables > System variables and add
+C:\usr\local\go\binin Control Panel > System and Security > System > Advanced system settings > Environment Variables > System Variables.In a Linux or macOS environment, you can edit the

 Note